AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-manage-breakout-rooms.md

 ## View a breakout session report

 After the breakout session ends, you can access the breakout session report to review session activity and participation.
 The report includes participant details, room-specific summaries of breakout discussions, instructions shared with participants, and an overview of session duration and engagement.

+>[!NOTE]
+>
+>Rooms with less than 60 seconds of discussion does not have a summary included in the report.

 To view a breakout session report: